In this post, I discuss the basics of nonprofit organizations, why they are necessary, and the essential role they play

-(There are also significant issues related to the activity of the organization and the deductibility of the donations, which I will discuss in a future post.)
+(There are also significant issues related to the activity of the organization and the deductibility of donations.
+I will discuss this in a future post.)

-That does not mean that insiders cannot be paid a “reasonable” salary, or that charities cannot spend money in controversial ways.
-Indeed, some charities have attracted a lot of attention for how little they actually spend on their stated charitable purpose.
+That does not mean that nonprofit organizations cannot pay insiders a “reasonable” salary.
+Neither does the law prevent charities from spending money in controversial ways.
+Indeed, the media has run stories about charities that spend little on their stated charitable purpose.
 These organizations often spend the bulk of their donations on overhead, salaries, and administrative costs.
 The line between what is acceptable and what is not is often a blurry one.

-One item in particular that tends to get media attention is executive salaries.
-Goodwill received attention, for example, when media outlets reported that its CEO made more than $800,000 per year.
-So, if nonprofit organizations cannot distribute their profits to insiders, why are executives at these organizations allowed to make so much money?
+Executive salaries tend to garner the most media attention.
+For example, media outlets have reported that Goodwill’s CEO makes more than $800,000 per year.
+As I stated above, nonprofit organizations cannot distribute their profits to insiders.
+Why, then, do executives at these organizations make so much money?

 The law uses a reasonableness test.
 That is, courts look to see if the salaries earned by nonprofit insiders are reasonable.
-Unreasonable salaries will be considered distribution of profits, which would undermine the organization’s nonprofit status.
+The IRS considers unreasonable wages a distribution of profits.
+This would, of course, undermine the organization’s nonprofit status.

 So, what constitutes a reasonable salary?
 Is $800,000 a reasonable salary for an employee of a nonprofit organization?
-After all, tax deductible donations are (often) paying that salary.
+After all, tax-deductible donations are (often) funding that salary.

-In determining whether salaries are reasonable, courts will compare the salaries of nonprofit insiders with those at equivalent for-profit organizations.
-So, a court may look at an executive’s salary at a nonprofit organization and compare it to the salary of an executive with similar responsibilities at a similarly sized for-profit firm.
+In determining reasonableness, courts will compare the salaries of nonprofit insiders with those at equivalent for-profit organizations.
+So, a court may compare the income of a nonprofit insider with the wages of a similarly-situated executive at a comparatively sized for-profit firm.

-While the idea that leaders of charities should not make much money seems noble, the federal government does not seek to enforce this ideal through the tax code.
-Congress wanted to provide nonprofit organizations the flexibility to attract talent from the for-profit world, should they so choose.
-This often requires offering comparable compensation packages, which, for better or worse, is perfectly legal.
+The idea that leaders of charities should not make much money seems noble.
+The federal government does not, however, seek to enforce this ideal through the tax code.
+Congress wanted to provide nonprofit organizations the flexibility to attract talent from the for-profit world.
+This often requires offering comparable compensation packages.
+For better or worse, this is perfectly legal.